microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ## Edit mode tests

-Edit mode tests are executed in Unity's edit mode and can be added in MixedRealityToolkit.Tests >
+Edit mode tests are executed in Unity's edit mode and can be added in MixedRealityToolkit.Tests > EditModeTests.
+To create a new test the following template can be used:

 ``` csharp
 // Copyright (c) Microsoft Corporation.
 All rights reserved.